Project Description

 Housing Options Project Overview

-WHAT: Staff are conducting public outreach on draft zoning ordinance amendments to facilitate the development of Accessory Dwelling Units and Zero Lot Line Single Family Residential.
+WHAT: Staff are conducting public outreach on draft zoning ordinance amendments to facilitate the development of innovative housing solutions to increasing housing diversity and affordability.

 WHO: The amendments have been developed by the Housing Options Review Work Group which is comprised of staff from the Allen County Department of Planning Services and the Fort Wayne Community Development Division.